nathan-sheffield/nathan-sheffield.github.io/_posts/2023-12-25-o-tennenbaum.markdown

 <figure>
     <img src="/assets/tennenbaum/ghost_of_recursive_structure.png"
          alt="The Ghost of Christmas's Recursive Structure"
-         width ="60%">
+         width ="30%">
 </figure>
 </center>

-> "\texttt{I am the ghost of Christmas's Recursive Structure.
-I come to teach you the limits of your abilities.}"
+> "`I am the ghost of Christmas's Recursive Structure.
+I come to teach you the limits of your abilities.`"

 Now you're back in your room, looking at your computability theory textbook.
 The ghost scrolls up to Exercise 1.6.26: prove the existence of inseperable computationally enumerable sets.
 You remind yourself what this means.
 A set is _computationally enumerable_ (c.e.) if there's some algorithm that, in the course of its runtime, eventually prints out exactly every element of the set.
-Two sets $A$ and $B$ are _seperable_ if there's an algorithm (guaranteed to halt on every input) that, given an element of $A$ always outputs \texttt{0}, and given an element of $B$ always outputs \texttt{1} (but could output whatever it wants on inputs that are neither in $A$ nor $B$). $A$ and $B$ are _inseperable_ otherwise.
+Two sets $A$ and $B$ are _seperable_ if there's an algorithm (guaranteed to halt on every input) that, given an element of $A$ always outputs `0`, and given an element of $B$ always outputs `1` (but could output whatever it wants on inputs that are neither in $A$ nor $B$). $A$ and $B$ are _inseperable_ otherwise.

-The solution to the problem is to let $A$ be the set of strings that, when treated as python programs and run on their own code, halt and output \texttt{1}, and $B$ be the set of strings that, when treated as python programs and run on their own code, halt and output something else.
+The solution to the problem is to let $A$ be the set of strings that, when treated as python programs and run on their own code, halt and output `1`, and $B$ be the set of strings that, when treated as python programs and run on their own code, halt and output something else.
 Note that not every string belongs to either of these sets -- some of them don't even halt at all, or aren't valid python programs -- but that these sets are disjoint.

 Claim 1: $A$ and $B$ are both computationally enumerable.
-To enumerate $A$, we can simulate all programs on themselves in parallel (like described in [this post]()), and then print a program whenever it halts and outputs \texttt{0}.
+To enumerate $A$, we can simulate all programs on themselves in parallel (like described in [this post]()), and then print a program whenever it halts and outputs `0`.
 Same deal for $B$.

 Claim 2: $A$ and $B$ are inseperable.
 Suppose some algorithm separated them -- let $e$ be a string encoding a python implementation of that algorithm.
 But now, consider running $e$ on itself.
-If it outputs \texttt{1}, then by definition of $A$ we have $e \in A$, and so it should have ouputted \texttt{0}.
-But if it outputs anything other than \texttt{1}, we have $e \in B$, so it should have outputted \texttt{0}.
+If it outputs `1`, then by definition of $A$ we have $e \in A$, and so it should have ouputted `0`.
+But if it outputs anything other than `1`, we have $e \in B$, so it should have outputted `0`.
 Since the algorithm is supposed to halt on every input (including its own code), this is a contradiction.

 Ok, so a pair of c.e. sets can be inseperable.
 You're getting a little impatient -- is this robot guy just trying to waste your time?
 As if in response to that thought, it turns to you and begins printing out ticker tape again.

-> "\texttt{TENNENBAUM'S THEOREM[^6]: No countable non-standard model of Peano Arithmetic can be computable.
-That is, for any way of labeling elements of the model with finite strings, there's no algorithm in general to compute the label of $n + m$ given $n$ and $m$.}"
+> "`TENNENBAUM'S THEOREM[^6]: No countable non-standard model of Peano Arithmetic can be computable.
+That is, for any way of labeling elements of the model with finite strings, there's no algorithm in general to compute the label of $n + m$ given $n$ and $m$.`"

 "No!", you cry, "It can't be!".
 You'd just discovered the general structure of these models, and had been excited to learn about all these different worlds hiding behind your own -- only to be told that these worlds are, in some real sense, fundamentally uncomprehendable.
 You hear servos whir as the ghost turns its head to look you in the eyes.
-Out rolls a small strip of tape that reads simply "\texttt{PROOF:}".
+Out rolls a small strip of tape that reads simply "`PROOF:`".

 ### Arithmetic and Computability